-- Ensure all tyres are correctly inflated for the load you will be carrying and check your psi settings regularly throughout extended trips.
+- Ensure all tyres are correctly inflated for the load you will be carrying and check your pressure settings regularly throughout extended trips.

 - Check your tread depth against the legal requirements for all countries you are going to, and allow extra if you plan on covering lots of miles.

-- Avoid sidewall impact where possible, if you do knock the sidewall make sure to check the tyre for signs of damage
+- Avoid sidewall impact wherever possible.
+If you do knock the sidewall, always check every tyre for signs of damage.

 - Don’ t overload your caravan as it can lead to a blowout.

-- If you are driving throughout southern Europe during the summer make sure to stop for rest periods to allow your caravan or motorhome tyres or cool.
+- If you are driving throughout southern Europe during the summer, stop for rest periods to allow your caravan or motorhome tyres or cool.
 This will help to prevent damage and disintegration caused by running at high temperatures.